-Key managers have very clear differences from Hardware Security Modules (HSMs.)
-The main differences reside in how the encryption keys can be used by a Key Manager or HSM.
+Key encryption managers have very clear differences from Hardware Security Modules (HSMs.)
+The main differences reside in how the HSM encryption keys can be used by a Key Manager or HSM.
 There are other more important differentiators, however, let’s start with how key managers leverage open standards, like the Key Management Interoperability Protocol (KMIP), and what exactly an HSM is.

-Key Manager Key Usage - What goes in “Can” Come Out With KMIP
+HSM Key Manager Key Usage - What goes in “Can” Come Out With KMIP

 A Key Manager uses a process of administering or managing cryptographic keys for a cryptosystem.
-A cryptosystem consists of three algorithms: key generation, encryption, and decryption.
+A cryptosystem consists of three algorithms: key generation, HSM encryption, and decryption.
 Key Managers expand full lifecycle of the cryptosystem keys to include protection, storage, exchange, replacement, and use of keys.
-Key Managers focus on the governance of keys as they move through the key lifecycle from creation to activation and use, to revocation, and destruction.
+Key Management Systems focus on the governance of keys as they move through the key lifecycle from creation to activation and use, to revocation, and destruction.
 Most Enterprise Key Managers utilize KMIP.
 KMIP is a client/server communication protocol for the storage and maintenance of key, certificate, and secret objects.
 KMIP is governed by the Organization for the Advancement of Structured Information Standards (OASIS).

 HSM Key Usage - Lock Those Keys Down With an HSM

-How Many Encryption Keys?
+How Many HSM Encryption Keys Do I Need?

 Arguably, the most important differentiator is the number of keys they both support.
 HSMs have max key limitations in the hundreds and thousands range.
 Key Managers typically support millions of keys, with the most advanced systems supporting 10s and 100s of millions of keys.

-Full Key Lifecycle Support?
+Does HSM Encryption Provide Full Key Lifecycle Support?

 Groups and Policy For my Enterprise Key Environment?

-Not so much with an HSM, as it typically puts keys in one Security World and has no granular policy engine.
+Not so much with an HSM encryption, as it typically puts keys in one Security World and has no granular policy engine.
 This single Security World provides a secure environment for all hardware security devices and key management operations.
 The Security World is scalable; you can add multiple hardware security devices to a server and share the Security World across multiple servers.
 Conversely, the most advanced Key Managers can group keys to match your organizational structure, and apply policy to those groups.
 Some key managers even have hierarchical protection of keys; instead of storing keys in one large security container, keys from one system are not visible to another based on hierarchy.

 How do I Put Keys on Varying Systems, Applications, and Devices?